-6.12 As well as designated heritage assets, such as Listed Buildings, the neighbourhood area has several other non-designated heritage assets.
+6.12 As well as designated heritage assets, such as Listed Buildings, the Neighbourhood Development Plan area has several other non-designated heritage assets.
 National planning policy recognises that heritage assets should be protected according to their significance.
 Therefore, a greater degree of protection is afforded to designated heritage assets than non-designated heritage assets.
-Whilst this distinction is recognised it is important that development proposals take full account of the identified and, in some instances, yet to be identified non-designated heritage assets in the neighbourhood area.
-Applicants should work
+Whilst this distinction is recognised, it is important that development proposals take full account of the identified and, in some instances, yet to be identified non-designated heritage assets in the Neighbourhood Development Plan area.
+Development proposers should work with Herefordshire Council to identify such assets, initially by consulting the Herefordshire Historic Environment Record, and, also where it is identified as appropriate, through desk-top and site survey work.

-- with Herefordshire Council to identify such assets, initially by consulting the Herefordshire Historic Environment Record, and, where identified as appropriate, through desk-top and site survey work. - 6.13 Where non-designated heritage assets are identified, development proposals should seek to conserve and enhance these on-site, or in another location in a manner appropriate to their significance and, where it is determined by Herefordshire Council that development can take place that removes or replaces a heritage asset suitable recording should be undertaken.
+Where non-designated heritage assets are identified, development proposals should seek to conserve and enhance these on-site, or in another location in a manner appropriate to their significance and, where it is determined by Herefordshire Council that development can take place, that removes or replaces a heritage asset, suitable recording should be undertaken.